apache/trafficserver/doc/developer-guide/internal-libraries/Extendible.en.rst

    }

-When an Extendible derived class is instanced, new() will allocate a block of memory for the derived class and all added fields.
+When an Extendible derived class is instantiated, new() will allocate a block of memory for the derived class and all added fields.
 There is zero memory overhead per instance, unless using COPYSWAP_ field access type.

 .. code-block:: cpp